Ulster Bank sues Apple objector and brothers over Wicklow site

 The case was admitted to the Commercial Court on Monday by Mr Justice Robert Haughton on consent between the parties.

-In an affidavit, Ulster Bank relationship manager Brian Conlan says that, under a 2014 agreement to deal with their debt, the McDonaghs were to sell the land by the end of July 2014.
+In an affidavit, Ulster Bank relationship manager Brian Conlan said that, under a 2014 agreement to deal with their debt, the McDonaghs were to sell the land by the end of July 2014.

 They failed to do so but instead purportedly entered into an agreement to sell the land for €1.5 million to a company called Granja Ltd without the knowledge of the bank and in breach of the 2014 settlement agreement, Mr Conlan said.